 Programming languages

 While AI frameworks are crucial, your developers need to bring them together.
 To do that, they write codes to integrate the app, backend services, and machine learning algorithms.
-We share popular programming languages that developers use for AI development.
+Here are the most popular programming languages that developers use for AI development:

 - Python is arguably the most popular language in which AI developers program.
 It’s easy to learn, has a strong community, and provides developers access to an expensive library of frameworks.